remodlai/mcp2py/README.md

 ### Working with AI Frameworks

 The `.tools` attribute gives you callable functions ready for frameworks like DSPy and Claudette:

-::: {.cell execution_count="7"}
+::: cell
 ``` {.python .cell-code}
 from mcp2py import load
 import dspy